dashevo/wallet-lib/docs/wallet/Wallet.md

 **Usage**: `new Wallet(walletOpts)`
-**Description**: This method create a new Account associated to the given wallet.
+**Description**: This method creates a new Wallet.
-In Wallet-Lib, a Wallet is a manager that is tied to a passphrase/seed or privateKey and manage one or multiples accounts from that.
+In Wallet-Lib, a Wallet is a manager that is tied to a passphrase/seed or privateKey and manage one or multiples Account from that.
 It's purpose is mainly to create or get an account, allowing multiple account to be tracked and tied from a single manager.

 Parameters: